neskweek/LightSaberOS/README.md

 ## Notes :

-1. __NOOOO MP3, NOOOO WMA !!!__  _Only WAVs !!!_ : when encoding a sound to those format (MP3 and WMA) the encoder will automaticly put a silence at start.
-WE DON'T WANT GAPS !!!
+1. __Only WAVs file !!!__ _NOOOO MP3, NOOOO WMA !!!_   :
+When encoding a sound to those format (MP3 and WMA) the encoder will automaticly put a silence at start.
+___WE DON'T WANT GAPS !!!___
 2. With soundfiles with hum extension (you edited a swing file and paste a hum sound repeated for some time), if you put 2 min of hum after your swing sound, if you don't move your saber for 2 min (higly unprobable in real situation) you'll notice a little gap in hum sound at that moment : You've just switch on a pure hum soundfile.
 3. Don't put gaps in soundfile numbering ex.:001_Boot.wav,002.wav, 0010_Swing1.wav...
 The "folder play" command of the DFPlayer will see them as 001, 002, 003...
 That will generate unpredictable behaviour.
 4. You can't put more than 255 folders numbered folder on your SDCard, including O1 (which contains config mode sounds)
 5. You can't put more than 255 files in a folder on your SDCard.
 6. You won't be able to have more than 65535 sound file on the wole SDCard (including config sounds).
 7. Don't put names after folder number (ex.: 001_Config or 002_Sith).
 Your folder won't be detected (tested :( )
 8. Since I've developped it on a breadboard, clash and swings settings may need some more tweaking.
 Still hopping that will not be the case  :P. I've developped those wanting to obtain "real life" saber feel.
 9. Beware  the amount of debug settings you uncoment: they add significant amount of data to the compile.
+I've made them modular for this reason, so take advantage of it.

 ## TODO :
 By priority :